JacDv/ntc-forum/README.md

-SheFarer Forum
+# SheFarer Forum

-Upload files
+Upload files<br>
-Update config.php with the information for the database on your server Import forum_db.sql
+Update config.php with the information for the database on your server<br>
+Import forum_db.sql